Philippe Jaroussky Countertenor

 Royal Opera - Access map

-DOGE CATEGORY: Best seats of the theater, a free programme, an invitation to the cocktail reception (opening 45 min before the show) and unlimited champagne.
+DOGE CATEGORY : Best seats, a free programme, an invitation to the cocktail reception (opening 45 min before the show) and unlimited champagne.

 REDUCED RATE applicable to under 26s, Chateau de Versailles Spectacles card holders and groups of more than 10 people (excluding special company offer).